 In production you may want to daemonize Splash, start it on boot and restart on failures.
-Since Docker 1.2 an easy way to do this is to use --restart and -d options together:
+Since Docker 1.2 an easy way to do this is to use --restart and -d options together; another way to do that is to use standard tools like upstart, systemd or supervisor.